There are as many dreams of being pregnant as there are pregnant women, and they call all be interpreted in many different ways.

 Doing so would give women the opportunity to discuss any anxieties they may be feeling, and would give doctors, nurses, and midwives the chance to stress the “normalcy” of these dreams.

-8. Conclusion: are pregnancy dreams common?
-Yes, and they ofen provide valuable insights
+9. Are pregnancy dreams common?
+Yes, and they often provide valuable insights

 Pregnancy dreams are a concern for many women, but it is important to know that they are actually quite common, and can provide valuable insights into a woman’s state of mind.